 What data is collected.
 We collect Personal Data that you voluntarily provide to us when you access the Site or use the Services.
 Information that we may collect includes your name, company name, email address, telephone number and address.

 HOW WE USE PERSONAL DATA

-We use Personal Data to: (i) make the Services available to you; (ii) manage your account; (iii) address your questions and issues; (iii) enhance and improve the Services; and provide you with customer service; (v) monitor the security or your use of the Services; (vi) ensure that content associated with the Services is most effective for you and your device and (vii) communicate with you about the Services.
+We use Personal Data to: (i) make the Services available to you; (ii) manage your Account; (iii) address your questions and issues; (iii) enhance and improve the Services; and provide you with customer service; (v) monitor the security or your use of the Services; (vi) ensure that DENSO Content associated with the Services is most effective for you and your device and (vii) communicate with you about the Services.